+4.1.3 Schedule

-4.1.3 Schedule PDBP PROC2030
+PDBP PROC2030

-BACKGROUND: The schedule consists of activities which comprise the total work that needs to be performed in order to complete the project.
+- GUIDANCE: Must be project specific. - BACKGROUND: The schedule consists of activities which comprise the total work that needs to be performed in order to complete the project.
 Each activity should be clearly defined by activity type, durations, responsible offices for each activity, funds scheduled for each activity, and primary milestone dates.